-Designation of Course B.B.A.LL.B.
+Designation of Course B.A.LL.B.
 Sem V

 Teaching Scheme: Examination Scheme: Marks Credits Allotted

 Core Course (Theory): 6 University Examination 60 05

 Hours/ Weeks Internal Examination 40

 Total 100 05

-Course To consition students about the role the institution of family plays • To sensitise students about the role the institution of family plays Objectives in individual lives as well as society • To inculcate a thorough understanding of the changing notions of matrimonial property • To make students understand the concepts of guardianship and notions relating to adoption • To inculcate among students a thorough understanding of the various crucial concepts, laws, legislations under all personal laws • To spread awareness about the role of Indian judiciary in protecting the institution of family in society and in uplifting the rights of the weaker sections of the society such as women, children and elderly people Course • Students will gain the ability to apply concepts related to Outcomes matrimonial property, partition and property distribution among the legal heirs in real-life scenarios • Students will be able to understand the dynamic concepts of guardianship and matters related to adoption • Students will be able to grasp in-depth knowledge about the concepts of succession, Woman's Property/Stridhan, concept and execution of Will or Wasiyat, etc. Students will develop the ability to articulate and evaluate how family law and justice caters to the various needs of the society • Students will be able to make a fair comparison between the various practices and customs followed by various religious communities
+Course Objectives To sensitise students about the role the institution of family pla in individual lives as well as society To inculcate a thorough understanding of the changing notions matrimonial property To make students understand the concepts of guardianship at notions relating to adoption To inculcate among students a thorough understanding of the various crucial concepts, laws, legislations under all personal laws To spread awareness about the role of Indian judiciary in protecting the institution of family in society and in uplifting the rights of the weaker sections of the society such as women, children and elder people Course Outcomes Students will gain the ability to apply concepts related to matrimonial property, partition and property distribution among the legal heirs in real-life scenarios Students will be able to understand the dynamic concepts of guardianship and matters related to adoption Students will be able to grasp in-depth knowledge about the concepts of succession, Woman's Property/Stridhan, concept and execution of Will or Wasiyat, etc. Students will develop the ability to articulate and evaluate how family law and justice caters to the various needs of the society Students will be able to make a fair comparison between the various practices and customs followed by various religious communities